sign up for free right now.

 I tried to explain the feeling to a friend later that week, and I came up with this metaphor that I've been using ever since.

 Imagine you love chopping wood.
-It’s your happy place.
-You’re out in the yard, the sun is shining, you’ve got your axe, and there’s a satisfying crack every time you split a log.
+It's your happy place.
+You're out in the yard, the sun is shining, you've got your axe, and there's a satisfying crack every time you split a log.
 Pure bliss.
-Then your neighbor walks over and says, “Hey, I’ll pay you $20 to chop some wood for me.”
-Great.
-Fast forward fifteen years and you own a sawmill.
-You’re sitting alone in a glass office at the top of the building, wearing a suit, doing paperwork.
-No axe.
-No fresh air.
-No friendly coworkers.

 That is what it feels like to build a business past a certain size.

-And it’s the reason most founders start thinking about selling.
+And it's the reason most founders start thinking about selling.

 When you decide to sell, you'll meet three types of buyers.
 I've dealt with all of them, from both sides of the table.

-Private equity firms.
-These are spreadsheet people.
-They operate by committee.
-They’ll spend four to six months running due diligence, then renegotiate the terms.
-We once had a deal for MetaLab at $50 million.
-The PE firm kept adding conditions, changing terms.
+We once had a deal for MetaLab that was supposed to close at $50 million.
+The PE firm had a committee that kept adding conditions, changing terms, sending back redlines.
 The process dragged on for months.
-The wire never came.
+My team was distracted, morale dropped, and the wire never came.
 The deal fell through.

 Permanent capital / holding companies.
-This is what Tiny is.
+This is what Tiny is — what Chris and I built after living through the first two options.
 We buy companies and hold them forever.
 No fund lifecycle.
-No pressure to flip.
-We take away the stuff the founders hate and let them keep doing the work they love.
+No pressure to flip in five years.
+No committee approving a wire transfer.

 When someone emails me about selling their company, I ask three questions: What's your annual revenue and profit?
 Is there a team that can run the business day to day?
 What are your valuation expectations?

-When we bought Dribbble, I’d been emailing the founders for almost a year.
-Eventually they agreed to meet.
 I could tell within five minutes they were exhausted.
-So Chris and I did something we’d started doing with every acquisition: we asked them to make a list of Anti-Goals.
+They loved the community they'd built, but they hated everything that came with running it at scale.
+So Chris and I did something we'd started doing with every acquisition: we asked them to make a list of Anti-Goals.

 "Write down everything you hate about your job," I said.
 "Every meeting, every task, every obligation that makes you miserable."